Jackknife inference with two-way clustering: Cluster-Robust Variance Estimation in Two Dimensions

 We now propose a third way to avoid cases in which test statistics based on the three\tkk-term estimator $\hat\biV_1^{(3)}$ are not positive.
 Our proposal is simply to compute three test statistics and use the one that takes the smallest positive value.
 For the hypothesis that $\biR\bbeta=\bir$, the three Wald statistics are

 The statistic we propose to use is

-where $\max \{ W_3,0 \}$ equals~0 whenever $W_3$ is either negative or undefined, as it can be when $\hat\biV_1^{(3)}$ is not positive definite.
+where ${\rm pos}(W_3)$ equals~$W_3$ whenever $W_3$ is positive and~$+\infty$ whenever it is either negative or undefined, as it can be when $\hat\biV_1^{(3)}$ is not positive definite.
 By using $W_{\min}$ defined in \eqref{Wmin}, we not only avoid Wald statistics that are not positive numbers but also Wald statistics that are misleadingly large.
 In a particular sample, one or more diagonal elements of $\hat\biV_I$ may randomly happen to be just a little smaller than the sum of the corresponding elements of $\hat\biV_G$ and~$\hat\biV_H$.
 Thus $\hat\biV_1^{(3)}$ can yield extremely large test statistics which are completely misleading.

 In most cases, it is not necessary to calculate the entire $\hat\biV_1^{(3)}$ matrix.
 Only the rows and columns needed for the Wald statistic have to be calculated.
 Of course, when there is only one restriction, we can use a $t$-statistic instead of a Wald statistic.
 In this case, we just need to find the largest of the three standard errors and calculate a $t$-statistic using that standard error.
-Since this is by far the most common case, we will refer to our procedure as the ``max-se'' procedure.
+We will refer to our procedure as the ``max-se'' procedure because the case of just one restriction is by far the most common one.
+The max-se procedure has recently been studied in \citet{Davezies_2025}, which cites an earlier version of this paper.